paketo-buildpacks/rfcs/text/go/0001-go-bom.md

 We can investigate ways to improve this performance.

+### Limitations

+The `cyclonedx-gomod` tool requires that the app being analyzed is a valid `git` repository, as it uses `git` for version detection.
+We believe that this is not a significant issue, as `git` is a common VCS.
+The authors of `cyclonedx-gomod` imply they might be open to support for other VCSs if the need arose.

+The main limitation of the `git` repository requirement is if the app being analyzed does not have version control at all.
+For example, if the app is part of a parent repository that is not uploaded in its entirety to `pack`.
+In this case the entire parent repository must be uploaded to `pack`, or some other option must be considered (e.g. using git submodules).

 ### Language Family Additions

 Using the CycloneDX tool to generate the BOM will involve some changes to the Go language family buildpack order groups